billautomata/northern-guilds-portfolio/README.md

 Above is an example of how I was able to correctly preserve important details while downscaling using a custom image processing algorithm.

 ## Procedurally generate the environment from GIS data.
 The world map was based on the Lofoten Islands in Norway.
-We wanted to feature certain areas accurately so I built a series of tools to process the 1 meter laser scan resolution (32-bit tiff, 72GB) and create the game environment.
+We wanted to feature certain areas accurately so I built a series of tools to process the 1 meter laser scan resolution data (32-bit tiff, 72GB) and create the pixel-art game environment.

 ![](./gis-image-processing-flowgraph.png)